Measurement of the $b$-quark production cross-section in 7 and 13 TeV $pp$ collisions

 There are also $\eta$-dependent systematic uncertainties in the cross-section that arise from the trigger efficiency, the event selection, the hadron identification and the corrections for the low \pt region with low efficiencies.
 When added in quadrature with the $\eta$-independent uncertainties, the total errors range from (8.5--11.0)\% at 7~TeV to (8.7--9.7)\% at 13~TeV.
 There is some cancellation in the ratio giving a range of (5.6--7.3)\%.

 In conclusion, new results for the $b\overline{b}$ production cross-section at 7~TeV are in good agreement with the original $\eta$-dependent cross-section measurement previously reported\cite{Aaij:2010gn}, and are in agreement with the theoretical prediction (FONLL) \cite{Cacciari:2015fta}.
-The 13~TeV results are somewhat higher in magnitude than the theory, and generally agree with the shape and magnitude measured using inclusive $b\to\jpsi X$ decays \cite{Aaij:2015rla}.
-The cross-section ratio of 13 TeV to 7 TeV as a function of $\eta$ differs from the FONLL model by 5 standard deviations including the systematic uncertainties.
-This discrepancy is mainly the difference in the low $\eta$ bins.
+The 13~TeV results are slightly higher in magnitude than the theory, and generally agree with the shape and magnitude measured using inclusive $b\to\jpsi X$ decays \cite{Aaij:2015rla}.
+The cross-section ratio of 13 TeV to 7 TeV is $2.00\pm0.02\pm0.26$ and agrees with the theoretical prediction of $111^{+0.21}_{-0.15}~\!\mu b$.
 Using multiplicative factors derived from PYTHIA 8 simulations of 4.1 at 7~TeV and 3.9 at 13~TeV \cite{Sjostrand:2007gs,LHCb-PROC-2010-056} we extrapolate to $b\overline{b}$ cross-sections over the full $\eta$ range of $\approx\!
 295~\mu$b at 7~TeV and $\approx\!
-600~\mu$b at 13~TeV. {\it Please see Erratum for updated results.}
+560~\mu$b at 13~TeV.